tgirke/rcf/index.md

 The High-Performance Computing Center (HPCC) provides state-of-the-art research computing infrastructure and training accessible to all UCR researchers at low cost.
-This includes access to the following shared HPC resources and services.
+This includes access to the shared HPC resources and services listed below.
 The main advantage of a shared research computing model is access to a much larger HPC infrastructure (with thousands of CPUs/GPUs and many PBs of directly attached storage) than what smaller clusters of individual research groups could afford,